Irish Company Formation Glossary

 The Companies Amendment Bill 2009 has been passed through all stages of the Oireachtas and took on 15th July 2009 when it was signed by the President.

 Section 10 of the Act changes the requirement that at least one director be resident in the EU.

-That means that a company all of whose directors are resident in, say, the UK, will not require a bond or certificate of a real and continuous link with one or more activities in the State.
+That means that a company all of whose directors are resident in, say, the France or Germany, will not require a bond or certificate of a real and continuous link with one or more activities in the State.
 Where there is no director of the company whom will be resident in the EU the alternative of a Non Resident Director Bond can be put in place.

 The directors constitute the decision making body of a company commonly known as the board of directors and are liable at law for a company’s actions.

 Extraordinary general meetings (EGM’s)